paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 ---
 <a id="section-201"></a>
 ## § 201.
 Pay grades: assignment to; general rules
-**(a)**

-(1) Subject to paragraph (2), for the purpose of computing their basic pay, commissioned officers of the uniformed services (other than commissioned warrant officers) are assigned by the grade or rank in which serving to the following pay grades: Pay gradeArmy, Air Force, and Marine CorpsNavy, Coast Guard, andNational Oceanic and Atmospheric AdministrationPublic Health Service O–10GeneralAdmiralAssistant Secretary for Health.
+**(a)** For the purpose of computing their basic pay, commissioned officers of the uniformed services (other than commissioned warrant officers) are assigned by the grade or rank in which serving to the following pay grades: Pay gradeArmy, Air Force, Marine Corps, and Space ForceNavy, Coast Guard, andNational Oceanic and Atmospheric AdministrationPublic Health Service O–10GeneralAdmiralAssistant Secretary for Health.
 O–9Lieutenant generalVice admiralSurgeon General.
 O–8Major generalRear admiralDeputy Surgeon General.Assistant Surgeon General having rank of major general.
 O–7Brigadier generalRear admiral (lower half)Assistant Surgeon General having rank of brigadier general.
 O–6ColonelCaptainDirector grade.
 O–5Lieutenant colonelCommanderSenior grade.
 O–4MajorLieutenant commanderFull grade.
 O–3CaptainLieutenantSenior assistant grade.
 O–21st lieu­tenantLieutenant (junior grade)Assistant grade.
 O–12d lieu­tenantEnsignJunior assistant grade.

-(2) For the purpose of computing their basic pay, commissioned officers of the Space Force are assigned to the pay grades in the table in paragraph (1) by grade or rank in the Air Force that is equivalent to the grade or rank in which such officers are serving in the Space Force.

 **(b)** For the purpose of computing their basic pay, warrant officers of the armed forces are assigned, by the warrant officer grade in which serving, to the following pay grades: Pay Grade:Warrant Officer Grade: W–5 Chief Warrant Officer, W–5.
 W–4 Chief Warrant Officer, W–4.
 W–3 Chief Warrant Officer, W–3.
 W–2 Chief Warrant Officer, W–2.
 W–1 Warrant Officer, W–1.